 GERD, or gastroesophageal reflux disease, affects an estimated 20 percent of the U.S. population.
 “GERD is very common and it differs from the occasional feeling of “heartburn” in that it causes troublesome symptoms and/or complications.
-It’s important to seek evaluation from a physician because it can be treated, which can help prevent more serious digestive problems down the road,” says Nicole Gomez Dorati, MD, gastroenterologist at Florida Hospital.
+It’s important to seek evaluation from a physician because it can be treated, which can help prevent more serious digestive problems down the road,” says Nicole Gomez Dorati, MD, gastroenterologist at AdventHealth.

 She adds, “GERD can affect anyone at any age, even children; however obesity, smoking, hiatal hernia, anxiety and even depression can increase one’s risk.”

 GERD occurs when your stomach’s contents back up into the esophagus, the muscular tube that carries food from your mouth to your stomach.
 When the lower esophageal sphincter – the muscular ring that separates the esophagus from your stomach – becomes weak and relaxes when it shouldn’t, symptoms of GERD may surface.